BellaTatts/Digital-writing-folio/Week 6.md

-Proposal start
+### Information on story so far:

 From past weeks, I was leaning toward scroll animation, but have decided to instead use Twine as the coding medium for my story.

-Discuss what I thought I was doing (poem) and what I'm now doing, which is an AI story.
-Discuss the use of chapbook - pros and cons and issues with coding, vs Harlow.

 ALL PROTOTYPES ARE LINKED IN THE PROTOTYPES FILE AT THE TOP OF THIS FOLIO!

-Ok so I am using Chapbook, which utilises different coding from others like Harlow or icecube.
+Ok, so I am using Chapbook, which utilises different coding from others like Harlow or IceCube.

-First I created the passages - I started with four and worked out how to link them.
+First, I created the passages - I started with four and worked out how to link them.

 <img width="435" alt="Screen Shot 2025-05-13 at 12 43 36 pm" src="https://github.com/user-attachments/assets/44abf1fb-dd02-4d79-904a-96fc58a9fb77" />

-So the coding for this part turned out pretty simple - as an example -  [[continue]] would allow the sotry to progress [[Back]] would go back a page - if I wanted to go to particular page I could use [[continue->fleeing]].
+So the coding for this part turned out pretty simple - as an example,  [[continue]] would allow the story to progress [[Back]] would go back a page - if I wanted to go to the particular page, I could use [[continue->fleeing]].

 <img width="273" alt="image" src="https://github.com/user-attachments/assets/aeae5290-0daa-4754-a253-c1263e9c8638" />

-After that I then attempeted to embed an image with the code, but each time I'd press play this would come up:
+After that, I then attempted to embed an image with the code, but each time I'd press play, this would come up:

 <img width="767" alt="Screen Shot 2025-05-13 at 12 48 38 pm" src="https://github.com/user-attachments/assets/09c667f9-6845-45c0-bddb-8105cf2961a7" />

 {embed image: "https://img.freepik.com/premium-photo/nature-technology-harmony-generative-by-ai_893571-8408"}

-Now the issue i realised was that in order for the coding to recongnise what i was trying to do it needed to be a J-peg or Png. so instead I altered it to adhere to those rules:
+Now, the issue I realised was that for the coding to recognise what I was trying to do, it needed to be a JPEG or PNG.
+So instead, I altered it to adhere to those rules:

 {embed image: "https://img.freepik.com/premium-photo/nature-technology-harmony-generative-by-ai_893571-8408.jpeg"}

 <img width="308" alt="image" src="https://github.com/user-attachments/assets/51de17ea-81fa-464b-9bee-3119dc0b9bf3" />

-include issues + failures + successes

 ### Miro image map